Employment Law

 No. After filing an EEOC or DFEH complaint, you might have to attend mediation with your employer.
 Some employees resolve their issues with their employers during the mediation process.
 Also, your lawyer might be able to negotiate a good settlement with your employer before you go to trial for a discrimination lawsuit.

-Your employer is liable for employment discrimination if they knew or should have known a client or customer was harassing you and they didn’t take corrective action.
+Your employer is liable for employment discrimination if it knew or should have known a client or customer was harassing you and it didn’t take corrective action.